Michael4170/PVEF-Core/Mission-Making.md

 ### The tier prefabs

 PVEF Core ships five.
-Place these, not vanilla base prefabs — they already carry `PVEF_BaseTag` with the right tier and the right `SCR_CampaignMilitaryBaseComponent` flags.
+Place these, not vanilla base prefabs — they already carry `PVEF_BaseTag` with the right tier and the right `SCR_CampaignMilitaryBaseComponent` flags. **Or copy a configured one out of Arland's `Bases.layer` (§1b), which saves setting the flags at all.**

 | Prefab | GUID | Tier | Notes |
 |---|---|---|---|